9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 Caravan Gas Heaters or Diesel Heater

-There are good caravan heaters available as either a caravan gas heater or diesel heater.
+There are good caravan heaters available as either caravan gas heaters or diesel heaters.

 For me, there are two notable advantages for choosing a caravan gas heater: